You may be wondering if Disney World is open during Thanksgiving Day?

 If you’re out in the parks, then have a fun time for me.

-Because it’s my birthday, I will be at celebrating another year of life and another opportunity to fellowship with family and friends.
+Because it’s close to my birthday, I will be at celebrating another year of life and another opportunity to fellowship with family and friends.

 I plan on stuffing my face with dressing, mash potatoes, macaroni and cheese, fried turkey, and birthday cake 🙂